AdobeDocs/contributor.en/user/writing-essentials/using-markdown.md

 Adobe Docs articles are written in a lightweight markup language called [Markdown](https://daringfireball.net/projects/markdown/), which is both easy to read and easy to learn.
 Because of this, it has quickly become an industry standard.

 Because Adobe Docs content is stored in GitHub, it can use a superset of Markdown called [GitHub Flavored Markdown (GFM)](https://help.github.com/categories/writing-on-github/), which provides additional functionality for common formatting needs.
-Additionally, we have extended Markdown in a few ways to support certain help-related features such as notes and videos.
+Additionally, we have extended Markdown in a few ways to support certain help-related features such as notes and embedded videos.

 ## Markdown basics